david-loeb/edid/README.md

 sequentially, beginning with data setup and ending with a data frame of results.
 The function `edid()` executes the entire process by running each of these functions under the hood.
-This is the most straightforward way to use the package.
+This is the most straightforward way to use the package. `edid()` requires the following set of
+arguments:

+- Dataset
+- Names of four variables in the dataset
+  - `y_var`: The outcome variable
+  - `treat_time_var`: A variable that specifies the time period in which each unit adopted the treatment; never treated units get a `0` on this variable
+  - `id_var`: A unique identifier for each unit
+  - `time_var`: The time variable
+- `num_t_pre`: The number of pre-treatment periods to use for ATT estimation

 The code below demonstrates how to use `edid()`.

 ``` r
 library(edid)